pavan-patil08/DBMS_Queries/README.md

 # DBMS_Queries
-A DBMS queries using MySQL Workbench tool
+A DBMS queries using MySQL Workbench tool and all the following queries using all the commands pf SQL